This page is for anyone who has been referred to our Breast Care Unit.

 If you have been referred for routine breast screening please see the King’s College Hospital breast screening webpage.
 The NHS Cancer Screening Programme website has a step by step guide to breast screening.
 Public Health England also has a full guide to screening.

 If you are referred to the Breast Care Unit by your GP (General Practitioner) you will receive an appointment letter with full details of your appointment.
+Read what will happen at your appointment in an easy read format.

 How we will care for you